Mathématique: Chapter 4

 Rush nodded.

-Yeah, Young thought.
-That’s a great idea.
+Great idea, Young thought.
 Go to the window in the middle of your own attempted kidnapping.
 Take a look around.
 See if anyone’s in the parking lot with a gun, or an anesthetic dart gun, or a poisoned dart gun, or a dart gun with a transport-trackable compound, or some a la carte combination of all three.

 The man had no common sense.
 Not a shred.

 His cellphone buzzed.
-Young looked down to see a text message from Mitchell.
+Young looked down to see a text from Mitchell.

 ::World Series, 1985::

-He waited, his left shoulder braced against his door, his weight distributed over his right leg.
+He waited, sidearm in hand, his shoulder braced against his door.

 ::Cavalry’s on the way.
-Ground based monitoring is picking up low atmospheric temperature fluctuations in your area, consistent w/a cloaked ship.
+Ground-based monitoring is picking up low-atmosphere temperature fluctuations in your area, consistent w/a cloaked ship.
 Status?::

-Young tried to hear anything over the ringing in his ears.
+Young passed his phone to the other man, then focused on the sounds in the hall.
+He tried to hear anything over the ringing in his ears.
 Was the Odyssey in Earth orbit?
 It couldn’t be.
-Otherwise, they’d have beamed Rush out by now.
+Otherwise, they’d’ve beamed Rush out by now.

 Rush nodded.